ksstormnet/cme-cpt-and-taxonomy/docs/architecture/OVERVIEW.md

 # Persona Content System Guide

-This guide provides a comprehensive overview of the CME Cruises persona content system, explaining how it works, how to use it, and how to extend it.
+This guide provides a comprehensive overview of the CME Personas plugin explaining how it works, how to use it, and how to extend it.

 ## What is the Persona System?